The Ultimate List Of Habits: 175 Positive Actions For A Better You

 54. Every day, begin the morning by putting your life and problems into perspective by contemplating the size of the Earth, our solar system, our galaxy, and the universe.

-55. Begin a daily practice of walking meditation.
+55. Begin a daily habit practice of walking meditation.

 56. Begin to pay attention to the foods you eat and how they affect your emotions (ie: coffee making you anxious, sweets making you sleepy, etc.)

 57. When you feel stressed during the day, make yourself stop for 5 minutes to identify the source of the stress.